 Here, she uses her insider knowledge to reveal what she wishes more people knew about navigating the grocery store.

 Scroll down for six food shopping mistakes a nutritionist wishes healthy people would stop making.

 Healthy foodies talk a lot about buying local, and many restaurants even tout their regional sourcing on their menus.
 But what if you live in a city and the closest thing to a farm you have within 50 miles is a community garden?
 Wouldn’t foods imported from a better environment be better quality?

 Regardless of where you live, Marlowe is still Team Local.
 “Food in the grocery store is shipped in from all across the country—and world—so it’s picked weeks in advance when it’s still underripe,” she says.
 “By the time it gets to us, it’s days or weeks old.”
 During this lag time, nutrients start to degrade.
 “Getting something from the local farmers’ market that was either picked last night or that morning at its peak ripeness will definitely be more nutritious,” Marlowe says.
 So prep your shopping list, pack your tote, and set your alarm for a morning trip to the greenmarket.

 The one exception: If your local produce isn’t organic (especially if it’s something on the Dirty Dozen list), Marlowe says the imported option is the better choice.

 Whatever your go-to greens may be, bagged salad just seems, well, cleaner than the loose kind.
 But Marlowe promises it isn’t.

 “The less hands on your greens, the better,” Marlowe says.
 “With loose salad, you’re the only one washing it and not relying on someone else to do it.”
-Considering the number of listeria outbreaks linked to pre-washed greens, she seems to be on to something.
+Considering the number of e-coli and listeria outbreaks linked to pre-washed greens, she seems to be on to something.
 (She’s not alone—it’s also the one thing a food poisoning expert says he won’t eat.)